akamai/edgeworkers-examples/edgekv/examples/augment-image-manager-with-ew-edgekv/readme.md

 - The pristine EdgeWorker saves the incoming Content-Length header value from the origin response in EdgeKV with a SHA1 hash of the URL as key.
 - The derivative EdgeWorker fetch this value on subsequent requests as input for instructing Image Manager to transform the image based on the pristine image size.

+For detailed implementation steps, please see the accompanying [use case description](https://techdocs.akamai.com/edgekv/docs/augment-image-and-video-manager-with-edge-compute).
 The high level data flow looks like follows:

 <img width="1384" alt="ew-flow" src="https://user-images.githubusercontent.com/51907605/130851026-dfdff808-567b-42a8-9feb-efbe55cb019f.png">